 - Don’t focus too much on commissions – look for an agency that offers comprehensive support for the growth of your travel business.

-- Consult for references – get opinions on various hosts from other independent travel agents.
+- Consult for references – get opinions on various host agencies from other independent travel agents.

-- Look for hosts that aren’t running a parallel in-house sales team.
+- Look for a host agency that isn’t running a parallel in-house sales team.

 Choosing the right host agency is one step towards a successful home-based travel business.